ggsava/block-this/README.md

   https://block-this.com

 The main logic that blocks the host names is contained within your own DNS server.
 You can setup one using PDNS (https://www.powerdns.com/).
-Once this is done, add the following in your app/src/main/assets/config.properties file:
+Once this is done, add the following in your app/src/main/assets/config.properties file.
+For testing the app you can use any valid DNS address (e.g. 8.8.8.8, 8.8.4.4) but ofcourse using a public DNS will not block any ads.
 ~~~
 dns1=YOUR_DNS1_IP_ADDRESS
 dns2=YOUR_DNS2_IP_ADDRESS